nextcloud/vm/issue_template.md

 <!--
 Thank you for reporting your issue to us!

-Please report only issues corresponding to the VM for Nextcloud 9 or later.
-If you found a bug that is related to core, you can file your report here: https://github.com/nextcloud/server -->
+Please report only issues corresponding to the VM for Nextcloud 10 or later.
+If you found a bug that is related to the  server core, you can file your report here: https://github.com/nextcloud/server

+Also, please notice that most times issues occur due to user error.
+We are happy to help, and appriciate that you report bugs, but if you are looking for help - please use the Nextcloud forums instead.
+You can find the forum here: https://help.nextcloud.com/c/support/appliances-docker-snappy-vm

+Thank you!
+-->
 ## Steps to reproduce
 1.